tejashwi.io

 two types of PCB

-After a week, PCB and the components were delivered, and its time to build the gem.
+After a week, the PCB and components arrived.

 1